edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Switch to prev grid step

 Switching to prev grid step settings depending on adaptive or not

+#### ek_Toggle time selection by razor or selected items

+This script toggle time selection by razor or selected items.
+Also it toggles transport repeat like in Ableton

 #### ek_Toggle Docker: FX Browser